Inside the Search for Charlie Fowler and Christine Boskoff

 Charlie Fowler must have been having a fine day.
 Mild temperatures and unusually stable weather (except for some recent snow) had brought the summit of one of the last peaks on his list within reach.
 He was climbing with the woman he loved, Christine Boskoff, and by any standard they were having a great trip: an ascent of the coveted and oft-attempted Yala Peak (5,820 meters) by a new route and a nearly successful first ascent of the officially unclimbed Jampalyang (5,958 meters).
 Now, the pair, two of America’s best alpinists, were trying a new route on Genyen (6,204 meters), a sacred, beautiful mountain in a remote valley in China’s Sichuan province, before returning to the States.

+Still, no one wanted to think the worst.
+Maybe they were lost in the backcountry or pinned down by bad weather.
+Maybe they’d been arrested and were being held incommunicado.
+Or perhaps they had decided to extend their trip, as files found on Fowler’s computer clearly indicated interest in a number of peaks in the Eastern Himalaya.
+But friends were concerned — very concerned.
 “As soon as I heard that Charlie missed his flight, I was really worried,” said John McCall, an old friend of Fowler’s.
 “Charlie was too damn cheap to ever voluntarily miss a flight.”

 Fowler, 52, was famous for his longevity at the cutting edge of American climbing — in nearly every discipline — and for his uncanny ability to emerge from disasters relatively unscathed.
 In 1984, he took a 400-foot plunge out of the snowy North Chimney on Longs Peak and came away with nothing more than a bent crampon.
 And since the 1970s, his bold solo climbs had consistently pushed the envelope.
 He free soloed the 1,500-foot, ominous The Flakes, in the Black Canyon of the Gunnison, and once went cordless on the 700-foot, overhanging Diving Board, in Eldorado Springs Canyon, in resoled running shoes.
 In the alpine realm, he made the first ascent of the East Face of Cerro Catedral (VI 5.10 A4+) in Patagonia, in 1992, and his ice and rock accomplishments in the San Juan Mountains and in the Utah desert are too numerous to list.
 Fowler was also notoriously low-key.
 For example, when asked about his second-ascent free solo of the IV 5.10- Integral Route on the Diamond of Longs Peak, Fowler supposedly replied, “It was pretty casual,” thus giving the route the name by which it’s known today.